kdgs-develop/kdgs-admin-dashboard/README.md

 4. **Edit Obituary Dialog**: A modal form for editing existing obituaries.

-5. **Add Obituary Dialog**: A modal form for adding new obituaries.
+5. **Add Obituary Dialog**: A modal form for adding new obituaries with duplicate checking.

 6. **Server Actions**: Server-side functions for data operations (fetch, create, update, delete obituaries, images, and admin genealogists).